Is Your Dental Practice Ready for the New HIPAA Security Rule?

 Most dental practices believe they're HIPAA compliant.

-These changes represent the most significant update to HIPAA in over a decade, and they shift compliance from a checklist to something much more demanding:
+But with the new HIPAA Security Rule updates expected in 2026, that assumption is about to be tested.
+These changes represent the most significant update to HIPAA in over a decade, and they shift compliance from a checklist to something much more demanding: proven, measurable cybersecurity.

-The question is no longer:
+The old question

 “Do you have policies in place?”